Laboratory Calibration Service

 Calibration is the process of comparing a measurement instrument or system to a standard of known accuracy to detect and correct any discrepancies.
 In a laboratory setting, calibration is essential to ensure that all measurements taken are accurate and reliable.
 This is because the results of laboratory experiments and tests are often used to make important decisions, such as in the fields of healthcare, research, and industry.

-Importance of Calibration in Laboratory
+Importance of Calibration in the Laboratory

 Calibration is critical in a laboratory because it ensures that the instruments and equipment used to make measurements are operating correctly and providing accurate results.
 For example, in a medical laboratory, inaccurate test results could lead to the wrong diagnosis and treatment for a patient.
 Similarly, in research and industry, inaccurate measurements can lead to flawed conclusions and wasted resources.
 Calibration helps to ensure the integrity of the data and the accuracy of the results, which is crucial for making sound decisions.